Copper Fire

 The Cost

-For an organization whose entire revenue model had just moved online, a broken digital experience isn’t a cosmetic problem; it’s a direct hit to the bottom line.
-Every visitor who landed on an outdated page, couldn’t find what they needed on mobile, or got lost navigating between two disconnected sites was a registration that didn’t happen.
-In a virtual education market that exploded overnight during the pandemic, organizations with clean, confident digital presences captured the audience.
-Those without them watched it pass.
-GPI had the content, the credibility, and the courses.
-But without a website built to convert, none of that mattered at the moment of decision – when a potential registrant was one confusing click away from choosing someone else.
+For an organization whose entire revenue model had just moved online, a broken digital experience isn’t cosmetic; it’s a direct hit to the bottom line.
+Every visitor who hit an outdated page, couldn’t find what they needed on mobile, or got lost between two disconnected sites was a registration that didn’t happen.
+In a virtual-education market that exploded overnight, organizations with clean, confident digital presences captured the audience while those without watched it pass.

 The Approach